wesdoyle/blog/content/posts/07-testing-epistemology.md

 However, there's a twist to the story - the dog that's running toward you is in fact the neighbor's new dog, who somehow found her way in.
 The neighbor's dog looks just like Max.
-Max, however, is asleep on the couch, truly in the room,= hidden under a blanket.
+Max, however, is asleep on the couch, truly in the room, hidden under a blanket.

 Nothing about the conditions leading to what we just considered knowledge are